stevelin001/mobile-mcp/README.md

     </a>
 </p>

-### Main use cases - how we help to automate at scale
+### Main use cases

+How we help to scale mobile automation:

-- Native app automation (iOS and Android) for testing or data-entry scenarios.
+- 📲 Native app automation (iOS and Android) for testing or data-entry scenarios.
-- Scripted flows and form interactions without manually controlling simulators/emulators or physical devices (iPhone, Samsung, Google Pixel etc)
+- 📝 Scripted flows and form interactions without manually controlling simulators/emulators or physical devices (iPhone, Samsung, Google Pixel etc)
-- Automating multi-step user journeys driven by an LLM
+- 🧭 Automating multi-step user journeys driven by an LLM
-- General-purpose mobile application interaction for agent-based frameworks
+- 👆 General-purpose mobile application interaction for agent-based frameworks
-- Enables agent-to-agent communication for mobile automation usecases, data extraction
+- 🤖 Enables agent-to-agent communication for mobile automation usecases, data extraction

 ### Main Features

-- **Fast and lightweight**: Uses native accessibility trees for most interactions, or screenshot based coordinates where a11y labels are not available.
+- 🚀 **Fast and lightweight**: Uses native accessibility trees for most interactions, or screenshot based coordinates where a11y labels are not available.
-- **LLM-friendly**: No computer vision model required in Accessibility (Snapshot) Mode—coordinates are only needed when explicitly using Vision Mode.
+- 🤖 **LLM-friendly**: No computer vision model required in Accessibility (Snapshot) Mode—coordinates are only needed when explicitly using Vision Mode.
-- **Deterministic tool application**: Reduces ambiguity found in purely screenshot-based approaches by relying on structured data whenever possible.
+- 📊 **Deterministic tool application**: Reduces ambiguity found in purely screenshot-based approaches by relying on structured data whenever possible.
-- **Extract structured data**: Enables you to extract structred data from anything visible on screen.
+- 📺 **Extract structured data**: Enables you to extract structred data from anything visible on screen.

 ### Example config for initilisation